 In the present day, we can see many types of seismic resistant activities that are being carried over different types of buildings.
-This process of making the building resist the damages caused due to earthquake and related activities is called seismic retrofitting and this has emerged as a separate branch of the construction industry.
+This process of making the building resist the damages caused due to earthquakes and related activities is called seismic retrofitting.
+This has emerged as a separate branch of the construction industry.

 The seismic retrofitting is done for those buildings that have been constructed without adequate protection against seismic damages.

-As there is imminent danger of the buildings from being affected by earthquakes seismic assessment is carried out frequently and suitable seismic retrofitting techniques are carried out to make them resist the damages caused by earthquakes.
+As there is imminent danger of the buildings being affected by earthquakes, seismic assessment is carried out frequently, and suitable seismic retrofitting techniques are carried out to make them resist the damages caused by earthquakes.

 The best advantage of the steps carried out to the buildings as seismic retrofits are capable of giving protection to the buildings against most of the natural calamities like tropical cyclones, tornadoes, and severe winds from thunderstorms.

-The currently available seismic retrofitting is concerned with structural enhancements of the buildings and also offers protection to the non-structural elements so that full-fledged protection is available to the buildings.
-However, more attention is given to the modern buildings to make them earthquake-proof even at the stage of the initial structural design rather than making subsequent modifications made to the buildings after their construction.
+The currently available seismic retrofitting is concerned with the buildings’ structural enhancements and offers protection to the non-structural elements so that full-fledged protection is available to the buildings.
+However, more attention is given to the modern buildings to make them earthquake-proof even at the initial structural design stage rather than making subsequent modifications made to the buildings after their construction.

-In the present times, the new seismic retrofitting techniques are introduced and these are used with the introduction of new materials like fiber-reinforced polymers, fiber reinforced concrete and high strength steel, etc.
+The new seismic retrofitting techniques are introduced in the present times, and these are used with the introduction of new materials like fiber-reinforced polymers, fiber reinforced concrete and high strength steel, etc.

-- Enhancing the level of global capacity or the inherent strength of the building by providing cross braces or new structural walls at the right places in the building.
+- Enhancing the level of global capacity or the building’s inherent strength by providing cross braces or new structural walls at the right places in the building.

-- Drastically reducing the seismic demand of the building by using the techniques of supplementary damping and base isolation systems
+- Drastically reducing the building’s seismic demand by using the techniques of supplementary damping and base isolation systems.

-- Undertaking selective weakening retrofit by adopting a suitable counter-intuitive strategy for changing the characteristics of the inelastic mechanism of the structure with due recognition of the built-inn strength and elasticity parameters of the building.
+- Undertaking selective weakening retrofit by adopting a suitable counter-intuitive strategy for changing the characteristics of the structure’s inelastic mechanism with due recognition of the built-in strength and elasticity parameters of the building.

 - Providing sliding connections like passageway bridges to allow additional movement between seismically independent structures in the building

-These seismic retrofitting techniques are used to bring in more to the safety of the public with the help of the available engineering solutions that are in tune with the economic and political and other considerations that take up the responsibility of protecting against the damaging effects of the earthquakes.
+These seismic retrofitting techniques are used to bring more to the safety of the public with the help of the available engineering solutions that are in tune with the economic and political, and other considerations that take up the responsibility of protecting against the damaging effects of earthquakes.

 Some Of The Most Used Seismic Retrofitting Techniques:

-- External Post-Tensioning: This type of seismic retrofitting is done in new structures using high strength steel tendons for providing an a-moment resisting system that can recenter itself in case of a severe seismic event.
-This is can be used for strengthening of bridges and non-ductile reinforced concrete frames.
+- External Post-Tensioning: This type of seismic retrofitting is done in new structures using high-strength steel tendons for providing an a-moment resisting system that can recenter itself in case of a severe seismic event.
+This can be used for strengthening bridges and non-ductile reinforced concrete frames.
 With the use of the pre-stressing technique, more strength is added to beams, columns, and beam-column joints.

-- Base Isolators: Are the structural elements that are added to a building for providing it with necessary insulation from the shaking ground in case of an earthquake.
-By doing this, it is possible to protect the building and its integrity thereby boosting its seismic performance.
-This is usually done by using the earthquake engineering technology like seismic vibration control and it is now being modified and standardized so that it can be used both for new buildings as wells as the ones that are existing.
-This is a revolutionary technique in the seismic retrofitting in which the building is separated from the foundations using the steel or concrete reinforced beams placed underneath the foundation.
-Isolating pads or base isolators are used to completely restrict the transmission of the ground motion during an earthquake and help the building to be positioned properly onto the foundation thereby drastically increasing its stability.
+- Base Isolators Are the structural elements that are added to a building for providing it with necessary insulation from the shaking ground in case of an earthquake.
+By doing this, it is possible to protect the building and its integrity, thereby boosting its seismic performance.
+This is usually done by using earthquake engineering technology like seismic vibration control.
+It is now modified and standardized so that it can be used both for new buildings and the ones existing.
+This is a revolutionary technique in seismic retrofitting in which the building is separated from the foundations using the steel or concrete reinforced beams placed underneath the foundation.
+Isolating pads or base isolators is used to completely restrict the transmission of the ground motion during an earthquake and help the building be positioned properly onto the foundation, thereby drastically increasing its stability.

-- Tuned Mass Dampers: Are used for reducing the swaying motion caused by the earthquake by using movable weights and a combination of springs and these are usually employed in structures that have more than ten stories.
+- Tuned Mass Dampers: They are used to reduce the swaying motion caused by the earthquake by using movable weights and a combination of springs, which are usually employed in structures with more than ten stories.

-- Rigid Connections Between Buildings & Their Additions: Usually the additional structures built alongside the main structures will not be rigidly connected to the main structure.
-The relative motion between these two in case of a severe earth movement results in collision between the two causing very severe structural damage.
-While doing the seismic retrofitting the additional structure is rigidly fixed to the main structure so that there is no relative motion between the two or suitable dampers that are employed to dissipate the energy generated by the relative motion thus keeping the building wholly protected against damage.
+- Rigid Connections Between Buildings & Their Additions: Usually, the additional structures built alongside the main structures will not be rigidly connected to the main structure.
+The relative motion between these two in case of a severe earth movement results in collision between the two, causing very severe structural damage.
+While doing the seismic retrofitting, the additional structure is rigidly fixed to the main structure.
+There is no relative motion between the two or suitable dampers employed to dissipate the relative motion’s energy, thus keeping the building wholly protected against damage.

 Thus, now various techniques are being used to bring the desired performance levels in guarding different types of buildings from the devastating effects of the earthquakes and safeguard the life and properties during severe seismic events.